Motorola 68881: Architecture

-The 68881 has eight 80-bit data registers[2][3] (a 64-bit mantissa plus a sign bit, and a 15-bit signed exponent).
-It allows seven different modes of numeric representation, including single-precision, double-precision, and extended-precision, as defined by the IEEE floating-point standard, IEEE 754.
+The 68881 has eight 80-bit data registers (a 64-bit mantissa plus a sign bit, and a 15-bit signed exponent).
+It allows seven different modes of numeric representation, including single-precision floating point, double-precision floating point, extended-precision floating point, integers as 8-, 16- and 32-bit quantities and a floating-point Binary-coded decimal format.
+The binary floating point formats are as defined by the IEEE 754 floating-point standard.
 It was designed specifically for floating-point math and is not a general-purpose CPU.
 For example, when an instruction requires any address calculations, the main CPU handles them before the 68881 takes control.

 The CPU/FPU pair are designed such that both can run at the same time.
 When the CPU encounters a 68881 instruction, it hands the FPU all operands needed for that instruction, and then the FPU releases the CPU to go on and execute the next instruction.

 68882

 The 68882 is an improved version of the 68881, with better pipelining, and eventually available at higher clock speeds.
 Its instruction set is exactly the same.
-Motorola claimed in some marketing literature that it executes some instructions 40% faster than a 68881 at the same clock speed, though this did not reflect typical performance, as seen by its more modest improvement in the table below.
+Motorola claimed in some marketing literature that it executes some instructions 40% faster than a 68881 at the same clock speed; the typical performance improvement is more modest.

 The 68882 is pin compatible with the 68881 and can be used as a direct replacement in most systems.
 The most important software incompatibility is that the 68882 uses a larger FSAVE state frame, which affects UNIX and other preemptive multitasking OSes that had to be modified to allocate more space for it.

 Usage

-The 68881 or 68882 were used in the Sun Microsystems Sun-3 workstations, IBM RT PC workstations, Apple Computer Macintosh II family, NeXT Computer, Sharp X68000, Amiga 3000, Convergent Technologies MightyFrame, Atari Mega STE, TT, and Falcon.
+The 68881 or 68882 were used in the Sun Microsystems Sun-3 workstations, IBM RT PC workstations, Macintosh II family, NeXT Computer, X68000, Amiga 3000, Convergent Technologies MightyFrame, Atari Mega STE, TT, and Falcon.
 Some third-party Amiga and Atari products used the 68881 or 68882 as a memory-mapped peripheral to the 68000.